CSCD01/team_04-project/deliverable/4/deliverable_4.md

 As mentioned in [**Deliverable 3**](../3/deliverable_3.md), we have chosen to implement the feature described in [**Issue 7876**](https://github.com/matplotlib/matplotlib/issues/7876)

 See below for the Documentation, Design, Testing, and Implementation of this feature.
-We have also provided a User Guide on how to usage of this new feature.
+We have also provided a User Guide on the usage of this new feature.

 ### [Documentation](./documentation.md) ###